 - Using tongs to pick up small items

-- Exercising pincer grip by playing with Legos, small cars, doll clothes, etc.
+- Exercising pencil grip by playing with Legos, small cars, doll clothes, etc.

 2. Reading Readiness – Children who display signs of reading readiness are most successful in kindergarten.
 One of the best ways to cultivate reading readiness is by enjoying quality children’s literature with your child.

 - Recognizes rhyming words (e.g. What rhymes with cat? “fat” or “cow”?)

 - Uses left-to-right progression

 - Recognizes some letters by name and sound

 - Demonstrates the ability to listen to a story

 - Writes some letters and numbers

 - Counts objects using one-to-one correspondence